 I suppose this post is actually the final post in the Who are You? series, but I figured it was time for a fresh title.
 This post strikes at the heart of the human cognitive problem so it applies to civilized and hunter-gatherer alike.
 While I’ve drawn out the differences between our ancestors and civilized people in this series, I need to restate an essential point: Differences are relative and therefore illusionary.
 Profound sameness holds deeper truth, or if not that, at least serves as a fine palliative for ignorance.
 Noticing similarities brings the mind closer to what Buddha called, “Right State of Peaceful Mind”.

 Alas, the gut sense that we all know we don’t know makes this “Right State of Peaceful Mind” ephemeral.
-I find this mainly due to our visceral need to know, to be certain, and to nail down reality.
+This is mainly due to our visceral need to know, to be certain, and to nail down reality.
 If you are honestly observant, you’ll notice how natural it is to judge differences, whether between “this” vs. “that” or between “us” vs. “them”.
 It is part of our biology; we just do it in various ways and to various extents.
 Emphasizing “us” or “this” and marginalizing “them” or “that” offers the enticing sense of certainty, both for ourselves and our group-identity.
 Note: Deepest down, however, “this vs. that” is what makes thinking, speaking, and writing possible as well.
-Sigh, it always ends up in profound sameness, which makes writing on this subject matter futile… yet still I do! 😐
+Sigh… it always ends up in profound sameness, which makes writing on this subject matter a quixotic affair… yet still I write!

 The Old Way vs. Civilization?